JoshOY/Cocos2d-x_Project_SimPolis/README.md

-Cocos2d-x_Project_SimPolis
+###Cocos2d-x Project SimPolis
 ==========================

-My cocos2d-x project for android competition 2014.
+My cocos2d-x project for android competition 2014(Maybe 2015 if too late).

+Use cocos2d-x 3.1 for development.

+I hope it will be done in two weeks...